Higher education institutions, science agencies, research institutes and other public research organisations

 The Finnish higher education system consists of universities and universities of applied sciences.
 A total of 13 universities and 22 universities of applied sciences operate in the Ministry of Education and Culture's administrative branch.

-The Academy of Finland, the National Archives of Finland, the Institute for the Languages of Finland, and the National Repository Library are the agencies and institutes that operate under the mandate of the Ministry's Department for Higher Education and Science Policy.
+The Research Council of Finland, the National Archives of Finland, the Institute for the Languages of Finland, and the National Repository Library are the agencies and institutes that operate under the mandate of the Ministry's Department for Higher Education and Science Policy.

 Universities focus on scientific research and education based on it.
 Universities of applied sciences, on the other hand, offer a pragmatic education that responds to working life needs.
 The main emphasis of research, development and innovation at universities of applied sciences is on applied research and development.
 The science agencies and research institutes support the preconditions for research activities.